makrai/notes/jackendoff90-sem-struct.md

     all three senses [and] can optionally be elaborated by embedding it as an argument of either of the Path-functions TO and VIA
   * optional elaborations as part of the preposition's lexical entry
-    * what is optional is a nonconstituent: a constituent minus an argument
+    * what is optional is a non-constituent: a constituent minus an argument
-  * I will ... notate optional outer arguments with ... a dashed underline,
+  * I will [notate optional outer arguments with] a dashed underline,
 * d. `via(under(...))`
 * inchoative verbs
   * alternate between a State reading and an Event reading